 Cloud Security Shared Responsibility Model

 The phrase "shared responsibility model" appears in every discussion about cloud security.
 It sounds straightforward: the cloud provider is responsible for some things, you're responsible for others.
 In practice, this division is often misunderstood or ignored.
 Organizations have deployed cloud infrastructure believing the provider was responsible for security that actually was their responsibility.
 They've been breached because they didn't understand what "shared" actually meant.
+Gartner projects that through 2025, 99% of cloud security failures will be the customer's fault.
 The shared responsibility model is not clever marketing.
 It's the actual framework that determines who is responsible for security at every layer of your cloud infrastructure.
 Understanding it is the difference between secure cloud deployments and vulnerable ones.

-They're responsible for the virtualization layer—the hypervisor that isolates your virtual machines from your neighbors' virtual machines.
+They're responsible for the virtualization layer — the hypervisor that isolates your virtual machines from your neighbors' virtual machines.
 This isolation is critical.
-If the hypervisor is broken, an attacker in one customer's virtual machine could potentially escape and access another customer's machine.
+If the hypervisor is broken, an attacker in one customer's virtual machine could escape and access another customer's machine.
 But that's not your problem to solve.
 That's the provider's responsibility.
-They're responsible for the operating system and control plane that runs the infrastructure.
+They manage the operating system and control plane that runs the infrastructure.
 They provide you with access to compute, storage, and networking resources.
 They manage the scale and reliability so your resources are available when you need them.

-This is where providers should be incredibly secure.
+This is where providers are incredibly secure.
 A breached Amazon data center would be catastrophic for millions of customers.
 But that's not where most cloud breaches happen.
 Most breaches happen at the customer layer, where you have responsibility.

 You are responsible for everything from the operating system upward in infrastructure-as-a-service, everything from the application layer upward in platform-as-a-service, and your data and user access in software-as-a-service.
 You configure virtual machines.
 You patch operating systems.
 You install applications and keep them patched.
 You set up access controls.
 You configure firewalls.
 You choose encryption.
 You decide what data you store in cloud systems and who can access it.